ahafiz03/MangaMarket/README.md

 # MangaMarket

-The MangaMarket Web Application is a Node.js and Express-based web application that allows users to search and browse manga titles securely.
-The project implements secure data handling, input validation, and efficient query processing to protect against common security vulnerabilities such as injection attacks.
-This project was created as part of the ITIS 5166: Network-Based Application Development course at UNC Charlotte, and will be updated until May 2025.
+The MangaMarket Web Application is a Node.js and Express-based web application that allows users to search and browse manga titles securely, allowing users to browse, list, and make offers on rare manga titles.
+The project emphasizes secure coding practices including authentication, authorization, input validation, and protection against injection and XSS attacks.
+This project was created as part of the ITIS 5166: Network-Based Application Development course at UNC Charlotte

 ## Features

-- Secure Full-Text Search -> implements server-side filtering and query sanitization to prevent injection attacks.
+- Secure Full-Text Search --> Implements server-side filtering and sanitization to mitigate NoSQL injection.
-- RESTful API Architecture, which uses Express.js to manage CRUD operations securely.
-- MongoDB Data Storage, to securely store manga data with Mongoose models and schema validation.
-- Error Handling & Input Validation: Protects against invalid input and unauthorized access.
-- Sorting & Filtering: Sorts manga by price and keyword search for enhanced usability.
+- Role-Based Access Control --> Only manga owners can edit/delete listings or accept offers.
+- Offer System --> Authenticated users can make offers on active manga, tracked securely per item.
+- Image Upload Security --> Uses Multer for file uploads, with restrictions to prevent spoofed file types.
+- Input Validation --> All forms validated and sanitized to protect against XSS and malformed data.
+- RESTful API Design --> Clean and secure routing via Express controllers and middleware.
+- Session-Based Authentication --> Passwords securely hashed with bcrypt and stored via Mongoose.
 ## Tech Stack

 **Backend:** Node.js, Express.js